stardog-union/nifi-stardog-bundle/README.md

-# Stardog NiFi plugin
+# This is the OLD Stardog NiFi plugin

+This project HAS MOVED and is not longer in service.

-This repository contains the Stardog processors for Apache NiFi system.
+See https://github.com/stardog-union/stardog/tree/develop/nifi for the latest Stardog NiFi bundle

 ## Building